namethinh851/ChuckNorriss/README.md

-# Chuck Norris Jokes Generator
+# Chuck Norris Jokes Generator (This app contains some mature contents).

 The purpose of this project is to learn how to use Alamofire as a tool to consume API for iPhones apps.
 Since https://api.chucknorris.io/ has the cleanest api and the easiest to consume, it becomes the best tool to practice.